dawista842/Port-knock/README.md

 3. Follow instructions displayed on terminal.

 *WARNING:
-Do not type passphrase for yours server GPG key.
+Do not type passphrase for your server GPG key.
 If passphrase will be set then port-knock daemon cannot access to private GPG key.*

 # Additional information